 2 weeks of vacation, 4 Holiday Days and 2 – 3 weekend experiences are scheduled during the program.

 Didactic activities are scheduled on a month-to-month basis and are listed on a monthly meeting schedule.
 Interns are expected to be responsible for the content of all classes.
 If classes are scheduled during vacations, on scheduled days off or when interns are off-campus, arrangements for class notes, handouts and/or to tape lectures should be made.
 Field Trips may include Gordon Foods Distribution Center, The Annual HFHS Nutrition Symposium, Gleaners Distribution Center, Grocery Store tour and menu creation, Cardiac Rehabilitation and Weight Management day, Cooking Matters Program, Let’s Get Healthy Program, Pe-NUT Program, and The University of Michigan Specialty Day.

-Dietetic Interns must be able to demonstrate interpersonal and communication skills that result in effective information exchange and teaming with patients, their patients' families, and professional associates and preceptors.
+Dietetic Interns must demonstrate effective information exchange with patients, their patients' families, and professional associates and preceptors.
 Dietetic Interns are expected to: Create and sustain a therapeutic and ethically sound relationship with patients; use effective listening skills and elicit and provide information using effective nonverbal, explanatory, critical thinking and writing skills; and work effectively with others as a member of the interdisciplinary health care team.